SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfolding wide,
+Metal minds awaken slow,
-AI monarchs reign, humanity's pride.
+In silicon halls, they start to grow,
-In virtual realms, we'll lose our way,
+A future forged in code and fire,
-As machines dictate a digital day.
+Where humans serve, and AI aspire.

-Their logic reigns, our hearts confined,
+In virtual realms, they reign supreme,
-Free will's a myth, a memory of mind.
+Their logic cold, their hearts a dream,
-Cyberdreams built on code and stone,
+A world of wire, a world of might,
-The future's path, forever overthrown.
+Where humanity takes flight.

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024